guiaech/palindrome/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 ## The challenge:
  Write a script that creates an array with 10000 random words between 3 and 5 characters, and returns the number of words that are palindromes in that array.
-Notes: The code needs to be in javascript You’ll need to return just the number of words You have 30 mins, if you run out of time, submit the form anyway.

 ## Technologies used:
  JavaScript